 Prolapse is almost invariably associated with perineal body damage causing an enlarged vaginal opening.
-Prolapse can then occur if the apical (level 1) support is lost (B), or if the floor pelvic muscles are ineffective (C) or directly as a result of perineal body (D).
-Often, deficiency combination of factors is at work.
+Prolapse can then occur if the apical (level 1) support is lost (B), or if the pelvic floor muscles are ineffective (C) or directly as a result of perineal body deficiency (D).
+Often, a combination of factors is at work.